geneseframework/complexity/README.md

 Today, we only can weight each code structure according to our experience and our intuition.
 To be able to do that, we need to define the measure unit of the cognitive complexity.

-Then, we will be able to choose for each case a value which corresponds, on our opinion, to the relative difficulty of understanding this case in relation to this measure unit.

 ### 7.2 Measure unit

 The cognitive complexity is *the time required by a human being to understand some code snippet*.
 That means that when we want to measure the cognitive complexity, we need to measure a duration.
 That's why the measure unit of the cognitive complexity is the same than the measure unit of time, *i.e.* the second.